patriciogonzalezvivo/eyeo16/README.md

 Note:
 **At Mapzen we work with open standards**...

-**using community created and mantained data**... like openStreetMap data...
+**using community created and maintained data**... like openStreetMap data...

 **Everything we do is open source**